Yaribz/SLDB/README.md

 Dependencies
 ------------
+The SLDB application is based on a partitionned database which requires MySQL 5.5 or later.

 The SLDB application depends on following projects:
 * [SimpleConf](https://github.com/Yaribz/SimpleConf)
 * [SimpleLog](https://github.com/Yaribz/SimpleLog)
 * [SpringLobbyInterface](https://github.com/Yaribz/SpringLobbyInterface)
 * [TrueSkill python module](https://github.com/sublee/trueskill)

-The SLDB application is based on a partitionned database which requires MySQL 5.5.

 Additionally, some SLDB components require some standard but non-core Perl modules to be available on the system (easily installable through CPAN):